duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 <div class="content-67 content-first">

 #### When to use
-* This molecule is used to display related content lists from elsewhere in the site -- blogs, events, news, reports, etc. -- in the sidebar/prefooter area.
+* This component is used to display lists of related content dynamically pulled from elsewhere in the site – blogs, events, and newsroom items, etc. – based on topic tag selections.
-* If multiple types of content are shown they can be grouped under a minicon label.
-* A hand-selected set of items from a single type of content can also be shown.
+* The CMS has options to limit and focus the related content that is displayed:
+  * Limit: Default is set to three of each types of content (blog, newsroom, events), but can be made more or less.
+Most common change is setting the limit to one of each type.
+This is helpful when tags aren’t used often so that content that is pulled in isn’t too outdated
+  * Post types: can select which of the available post types (blogs, newsroom, events) appear in the component.
+Most common is to de-select Events, since they may not be relevant to the audiences for certain pages
+  * Categories: For the blog post type, you can choose to have posts appear that are categorized a certain way based on the audience of the page and what will be most relevant to them.

-#### When to use something else
+#### When other options are better
-* When the content isn’t dynamic consider related links instead.
+* When lists of items should not be automatically updated consider related links instead.
 * When posts will be mixed with other types of content.

 </div>

 <div class="content-33 content-last">